Business and Legal Climate in the United States

 Like many other countries, the United States has a regulatory system to deal with antitrust violations, unfair trade practices and consumer protection.
 U.S. antitrust and unfair practice laws are designed to help keep prices reasonable while deregulating the economy by lifting price controls on most goods and services.
 Antitrust issues may arise in the acquisition of a U.S. company, and the United States has laws that act as merger and acquisition control procedures.
 The goal of this merger review is to attempt to prohibit mergers and acquisitions that will have a serious anticompetitive effect on the U.S. economy in relation to any benefits from the transaction.
 Investors planning to acquire a U.S. company need to structure the acquisition to avoid prohibition and to comply with all notification and filing requirements.

-Federal and state law prohibits discrimination in employment because of an individual’s race, age, gender, national origin, color, religion and disability status.
+Federal and state law prohibit discrimination in employment because of an individual’s race, age, gender, national origin, color, religion, disability status or genetic information.
 State and/or federal laws also govern employee wage payment, including minimum wage and overtime for certain employees, health and safety, and employee benefits.
-Certain government contracts require compliance with affirmative action requirements, which require that employers insure that applicants and employees are treated without regard to an individual’s race, age, gender, national origin, color, religion and disability status.
+Federal government applicants and employees are protected from discrimination in personnel based on race, color, sex, religion, national origin, age, disability, marital status, political affiliation, or conduct that does not adversely affect the performance of the applicant or employee — which can include sexual orientation or gender identity.

 This article touches briefly on some of the most important issues to be considered by a foreign company or individual interested in investing or establishing business operations in the United States.
 Legal counsel familiar with these issues at the federal and state level play a critical role in ensuring the success of such investments and operations.